 - How to Beat the Market

-Demitrios Kalogeropoulos owns shares of McDonald's.
+Anders Bylund has no position in any of the stocks mentioned.
+Chris Neiger has no position in any of the stocks mentioned.
 Jamal Carnette, CFA has no position in any of the stocks mentioned.
-Leo Sun has no position in any of the stocks mentioned.
 The Motley Fool has no position in any of the stocks mentioned.
 The Motley Fool has a disclosure policy.